 I had been instructed to taper down from 6 tablets to 1 starting on Saturday the 4th.
 Fast-forward a week and a half later and I was STILL experiencing the effects of prednisone.
-Increased energy and activity, fidgeting, nervousness, anxiety, sweatiness, sped-up metabolism and digestion were all symptoms I had been experiencing since around my third dose of the medicine (on Monday).
+Increased energy and activity, nervousness, anxiety, excessive sweating, sped-up metabolism and digestion were all symptoms I had been experiencing since around my third dose of the medication.
 I'll tell you now, corticosteroid-induced insomnia is no joke... at one point I hadn't slept in 72 hours straight.

-As my symptoms grew more and more severe my daily routine was heavily disrupted; skipping class and having to take time off work.
+As my symptoms grew more and more severe my daily routine was heavily disrupted.
+I had to skip multiple classes and call in sick for work.
 I lost 12 pounds in one week and my hair and eyelashes began to shed.
 I'm a tough person, but I don't think many people could've fought this battle unscathed.

 On Saturday morning, February 18th, I drove myself to the ER due to complete numbness of my scalp.
 I was terrified as thoughts of neurological problems raced through my mind.
 I had essentially memorized all x amount of side effects of prednisone because I knew this was a huge contributing factor.
 The doctors summed it down to just that... a severe prednisone reaction, however, they did not take my blood to rule out underlying factors.
-Because of this and a multitude of other events that are irrelevant at this point, I was back in the ER the following Monday.
-Thoughts of thyroid issues stuck with me over that weekend- not irrational due to the hyperthyroidism that runs in my immediate family.
+I was back in the ER the following Monday and accompanied by my mom.
+Thoughts of thyroid issues stuck with me over that weekend- not irrational due to the hypothyroidism that runs in my immediate family.
 The results from this visit came back mostly okay, aside from a couple mineral deficiencies and a UTI from dehydration.
 This was such a relief as I was experiencing all physical symptoms of Graves' Disease...http://www.thyroid.org/graves-disease/

 On Tuesday the 21st, my symptoms worsened.
-With anger, confusion and doubt about getting better, I was struggling from this single drug STILL.
+With anger, confusion and fear of not being able to recover, I was struggling from this single drug STILL.
 I went to the ER yet again, in a state where I was not myself.
 Prednisone can induce manic-like episodes in individuals with NO previous history of mental illness.
-I had marched as a strong independent lady across campus, had my vitals taken after experiencing chest pain, and called my dad with assistance of a nice firefighter to come get me to take me for help.
-I was responsible-self... just not coupled with my personality.

 On Wednesday the 22nd I was admitted into UK Albert B. Chandler Hospital where I experienced a bizarre transformation from imaginary life to reality.
 The prednisone has induced temporary psychosis which had distorted my perception of reality.
 I was transferred to Good Samaritan Hospital where I was nursed back to health by amazing medical professionals, who informed me that my case was NOT UNCOMMON.
 I'm forever indebted to the medical doctors, nurses, nurse techs, sitters and volunteers at GS Hospital.